 Karen O'Flynn was appointed Company Secretary of the Bank on 1 September 2023.
-Karen is also the Bank's Group General Counsel and Group Executive, Legal & Group Secretariat and her experience is set out on page 96.
+Karen is also the Bank's Group General Counsel and Group Executive, Legal & Group Secretariat.

 Qualifications: BA, LLB.

 Vicki Clarkson was appointed Company Secretary of the Bank on 3 March 2022.
 Vicki has extensive listed company experience.
 Prior to joining the Bank, Vicki held senior legal, corporate governance and company secretary roles at Bank of Queensland, Aurizon Holdings Limited, Flight Centre Limited and Shine Corporate Ltd. Vicki is a member of the Governance Institute of Australia's Legislative Review Committee.